N. Scott Robinson

 Serving as Adjunct for the Music Department at Goucher College, Robinson teaches undergraduate music majors in Applied Music-World Percussion, directs the Percussion Ensemble, the general education course Introduction to World Music, and is a percussion staff member for the Goucher College Summer Arts Institute Drumset and Percussion Camp.
 He has also served on the faculty of Towson University, Montgomery College, The University of Akron, Kent State University, and Shenandoah University.
 Robinson was the recipient of a Senior Performing Arts Fellowship from the American Institute of Indian Studies at the University of Chicago.

-As an ethnomusicologist, his published articles and ethnographic work appear in The Continuum Encyclopedia of Popular Music of the World, Volume Two: Performance and Production, The Concise Garland Encyclopedia of World Music, Volumes 1 & 2, World Music: A Global Journey, Dance in My Life, and he was a contributing editor/author on Hindustani music for the textbook Listen to This by musicologist Mark Evan Bonds.
+As an ethnomusicologist, his published articles and ethnographic work appear in The Continuum Encyclopedia of Popular Music of the World, Volume Two: Performance and Production, The Concise Garland Encyclopedia of World Music, Volumes 1 & 2, World Music: A Global Journey, Dance in My Life, The Other Classical Music, and he was a contributing editor/author on Hindustani music for the textbook Listen to This by musicologist Mark Evan Bonds.
 His reviews and ethnographic interviews are published in the journal Percussive Notes, Modern Drummer, Rhythm Music, Dulcimer Players News, and Batera & Percussão.
 He has presented papers, clinics, and workshops for the Society of Ethnomusicology, International Society for Improvised Music, North American Frame Drum Association, International Native American and World Flute Association, and Percussive Arts Society.
 Robinson has conducted fieldwork in India, Japan, South Korea, Italy, and the USA.